 The Twelve Steps of DRA are designed to help members in several ways.

-Acceptance: Learn to accept the dual disorder of chemical dependency and emotional or psychiatric illness, and to accept the need to develop and practice a personal program for dual recovery that focuses on recovery from both illnesses.
+Learn to accept the dual disorder of chemical dependency and emotional or psychiatric illness, and to accept the need to develop and practice a personal programme for dual recovery that focuses on recovery from both illnesses.

 There may be several reasons a DRA member chooses an alternative approach: